-The new year came with a new surprise for the people of the #Middle_East, as the #United_States killed Iran’s most powerful military commander, #Qassem_Suliemani and some of his assistants.
-While bracing for Iran’s response, a mixture feeling of celebration and panic overwhelmed the citizens of the region, particularly those closer to Iran in Syria, Iraq and the Arab Gulf region.
+The new year came with a new surprise for the people of the Middle East, as the United States killed Iran’s most powerful military commander, Qassem Suliemani, and some of his assistants.
+While bracing for Iran’s response, a mixture feeling of celebration and panic overwhelmed the citizens of the region, particularly those closer to Iran in Syria, Iraq, and the Arab Gulf region.

-After days of versing hollow threats, #Iran held a huge funeral for the Mullahs’ favored notorious general, wherein more than fifty Iranians were killed, and then fired a dozen of rockets on an empty American military base in Iraq, and one of the rockets hit a civil plane and killed more than 170 people, including Iranians.
+After days of versing hollow threats, Iran held a huge funeral for the Mullahs’ favored notorious general, wherein more than fifty Iranians were killed, and then fired a dozen rockets on an empty American military base in Iraq, and one of the rockets hit a civil plane and killed more than 170 people, including Iranians.

 The United States surprising attack on Iran, that left Iran and its closest allies in extreme shock and perplexity, will not put an end to this ongoing war.
 Rather, it will redefine the methodologies and strategies adopted by non-Middle-Eastern powerful players in managing their conflicting interests in the Middle East.

-It is a turning point, wherein those international powers are expected to give up on guerilla/ proxy battles; employing terrorist militias and the so-called parallel governments against each other, to directly confront each other in an overt/face off conflict.
+It is a turning point, wherein those international powers are expected to give up on guerilla/ proxy battles; employing terrorist militias and the so-called parallel governments against each other, to directly confront each other in an overt/face-off conflict.
 Due to its expensive cost, this direct confrontation is not expected to take a military form.